dktrcoco/NoteTaker/README.md

 ## Install

-You need to run npm install intially to ensure you have the dependencies.
-You also need to run npm install uuid@3.4.0, which is a package that will allow for the use of unique id's.
+You need to run 'npm install' initially to ensure you have the dependencies.
+You also need to run 'npm install uuid@3.4.0', which is a package that will allow for the use of unique id's.

 ## Contribution